scenerystack/community/docs/learn/overview.md

 - **Vegas**: For games made in the [PhET](https://phet.colorado.edu)-like style.
 - **Alpenglow**: For creating high-performance WebGPU graphics (under development).

-See the [Scenery Basics] guide for more information on how to use Scenery.
+See the [Scenery Basics](./scenery-basics.md) guide for more information on how to use Scenery.

 ## Production and Development

-SceneryStack has a few differences between production and development builds
+SceneryStack has a few differences between production and development builds.

 Development builds can have assertions enabled, which can help catch bugs early.
 These can be enabled with the following: